Nolan Arenado Preview, Player Props: Cardinals vs. Phillies

 Nolan Arenado At The Plate

-- Among the qualified hitters in baseball, his batting average ranks 16th, his on-base percentage ranks 65th, and he is 18th in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 17th in batting average, 71st in on-base percentage, and 19th in slugging.

-- In 41.0% of his games this year, Arenado has driven in at least one run.
-In 23 of those games (18.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in 10 contests.
+- Arenado has had at least one RBI in 40.7% of his games this year (50 of 123), with two or more RBI 23 times (18.7%).
+He has also been responsible for three or more of his team's runs in 10 contests.

-- He has scored in 51 games this year (41.8%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.